 What can women do to protect themselves?
 A prenup is a sensible choice.
 As I have written before, prenups are the best way for spouses entering a marriage to protect their financial interests in the event of divorce.
 Women should also be sure to be open with their divorce attorney, making sure to disclose all sources of both parties’ income so that their attorney can best represent their interests in settlement negotiations and in the courtroom.

-If you are considering divorce or need help making sense of your current support case, do not hesitate to contact the experienced attorneys at Petrelli Previtera Schimmel.
+If you are considering divorce or need help making sense of your current spousal support case, do not hesitate to contact the attorneys at Petrelli Previtera.